logigearcorp/docs.testarchitect.com/content/automation-guide/diagnosing-and-resolving-automation-errors/testarchitect-cannot-navigate-with-webdriver-mode-in-firefox-70-and-geckodriver-v0-26-0/_index.md

 Geckodriver since v0.25.0 must have the the **Microsoft Visual Studio redistributable\_runtime** installed on your system for the binary to run.
 This is a known bug of Geckodriver version v0.26.0.

-**Note:** In TestArchitect version 8.4 update 6 released, we used Geckodriver v0.24.0.
+{{<note>}} In TestArchitect version 8.4 update 6 released, we used Geckodriver v0.24.0.
 Hence, it's not require the Microsoft runtime.

 ## Solution: